retr0reg/retr0reg/README.md

 ### Hi there 👋

 Currently a 14 Years old student in China, Shanghai.
+Full stack Python, focused on langchain and binary related developments <3

 - 🪬 6 CVE certificate
 - 🌱 I’m currently learning About Pwn
 - 💬 Ask me about Pwn techs